 MY EXPERIENCE AT THE CASCADA ÁGUA D’ALTO WATERFALL HIKE

-On the way to the Levada do Caldeirão Verde hike, we thought why not stop off at this short waterfall hike.
+On the way to the Levada do Caldeirão Verde hike, we thought why not stop off at this short waterfall hike?
 With a quick look at the Maps.me app, we could see a short route from the road to hike in and find the waterfall.
 Once we parked, we could actually see the top of the waterfall from the road so we knew we were in the right spot.
 The trail has only one turn.
-You follow a path in between two houses and then when you reach the levada, take the left turn and follow the levada all the way through to the waterfall.
+You follow a path in between two houses and then when you reach the levada, take a left turn and follow the levada all the way through to the waterfall.

 The trail was pretty wild with vines and grass flowing over the levada path.
 At times it was so thick it was hard to see where to step at all.
 Our shoes and socks were absolutely soaked because of the soggy grass so that’s something to keep in mind.
-We had to do the entire Caldeirão Verde hike after with wet socks and shoes.
+We had to do the entire Caldeirão Verde hike with wet socks and shoes.

 We were quite lucky when we visited this waterfall.
-It had been rainy all morning with heavy cloud-cover making it quite a gloomy day.
+It had been rainy all morning with heavy cloud cover making it quite a gloomy day.
 However, for just a brief 5-minute window the sun shone through and created an incredible rainbow directly on the waterfall.
 This is definitely an off-beat adventure where you won’t find any crowds but you will find one of the most beautiful waterfalls on Madeira Island.

 I hope you enjoyed this short guide to the Cascada Água D’alto waterfall hike on Madeira Island.
 Happy hiking and stay safe out there.